Read other ScienceWitness articles

 “Anchor” defensemen are likely to log more time than forwards.
 This year Dan Boyle leads the league with over 26 minute per game.
 In the 1990’s elite defensemen like Chris Chelios and Ray Bourque averaged over 30 minutes a game.
 Forwards cannot log nearly as much time, but Kovalchuk leads the league this year at just over 22 minutes per game.
 His 32 points and –26rating are an example of why time on the ice doesn’t necessarily equal productivity, offensively or defensively.
 On the other hand, points leader Daniel Sedin logs a tidy 18 minutes per game, with 69 points and a +22 rating.

-TOI has been recorded for quite some time, but records are not readily available.
+TOI has been recorded for quite some time, but written records are not readily available.
 NHL.com has TOI statistics going back to the 1998-199 season.
 Which is too bad, because it would be really interesting to see where some of the games great players in history sit.
 I have always wondered about the case of Wayne Gretzky.
 I watched many games live between the Oilers and Flames in the 80’s and remembered that Gretzky always looked like he could stay on the ice forever.
 He was always in control of his body and spent energy in spurts, with little wasted skating motion.
 It also seemed like Wayne could recover more quickly than other players allowing him to return to the ice faster and that in turn created match-up problems.
 So the statistic that could shed some light on this notion would be TOI.

 So, being a complete geek, I grabbed two Wayne Gretzky game tapes and recorded his TOI.
 Did Gretzky have some special energy saving technique or freaky physiological mutation?
 Well, the game tape should help answer those questions.
 The games were game 5 from the 1984 Stanley cup finals between Edmonton and New York and game 7 of the western conference finals between Los Angeles and Toronto.
 For comparison, I have listed the top point scorer in the playoffs over the last decade.
 Did Gretzky log more TOI or shifts than a typical teams top playoff performer?